janisdd/vscode-edit-csv/README.md

 	- thus changes can no longer be saved/applied
 	- maybe this can be resolved when https://github.com/Microsoft/vscode/issues/43768 is closed

-- there are probably *some* issues which enabling `hasHeader`, removing first row and undoing/redoing that
+- there are probably *some* issues which enabling `hasHeader`, (and removing first) row and undoing/redoing that

+## Alternatives

+*If you want to preview csv files you can go for the extension [Excel Viewer](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer).
+It has some more advanced sorting and filtering features.*

 ## Why not...?